jonatanjumbert/sfcc-schemas/README.md

 - Validate Salesforce Commerce Cloud import/export XML files.
 - Automatically add local XSD declarations to XML files for leveraging IDE autocomplete and validation capabilities.
 - Updated XSDs for compatibility with Salesforce Commerce Cloud version 23.10.
+- Possibility to change the `sites` directory, where your XML files are located, using the __--path__ attribute.

 ## Installation